JavaScriptSolidServer/solid-panes-jss/README.md

-# solid-panes
+# solid-panes-jss

-A set of core solid-compatible applets based on solid-ui
+A set of core solid-compatible applets based on solid-ui-jss (JSS variant with minimal solid-oidc authentication)

 These are a set of interlinked applications, or parts of applications, which called 'panes' -- as in parts of a window.
 A pane displays a data object of certain class using part of the window.